noelboss/featherlight/README.md

 		openSpeed: 300
 	});

+The gallery responds to custom events `previous` and `next` to navigate to the previous and next images.

 ### Installation

 Simply include the extension CSS and JavaScript Files after the regular featherlight files like this: